Instructions¶

 Where:

-• $PREAMBLE (optional) is a file containing a preamble that will be added to the top of the generated files (typically containing package declarations and imports, as in this file).
+$DIRis the directory where the source code of the monitor and classes will be generated$STis the file containing the session type, and$PREAMBLE(optional) is a file containing a preamble that will be added to the top of the generated files (typically containing package declarations and imports, as in this file).

 Once completed, the autogenerated files Monitor.scala and CPSPc.scala will be present in the directory $DIR.